codingMustache/codingMustache/README.md

 ## Joke of the Day

-If at first you don't succeed, sky diving is not for you!
+Why don't you find hippopotamuses hiding in trees?
+They're really good at it.

 ## Daily Trivia

-In web design, what does CSS stand for?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. Cascading Style Sheet
+ 1. ?:
- 2. Counter Strike: Source
+ 2. ?
- 3. Corrective Style Sheet
+ 3. if then
- 4. Computer Style Sheet
+ 4. ??

 <details>
   <summary>Answer</summary>
-  Cascading Style Sheet
+  ?:
 </details>